 Lighting for Your Indoor Palm Plants

-Palm plants have a very tropical and exotic appearance so you would think they would require plenty of hot, bright sunlight but sometimes this isn’t the case.
-Some species of palms do love lots of bright, direct sunlight but many prefer indirect or filtered light, or may even do well in low light.
-It’s important to know what your specific type of palm prefers so you can provide it with the appropriate lighting conditions.
+Palm plants have a very tropical and exotic appearance.
+So, you would think they would require plenty of hot, bright sunlight, but sometimes this isn’t the case.
+Some species of palms do love lots of bright, direct sunlight but many prefer indirect or filtered light.
+And some even do well in low light.
+It’s important to know what your specific type of palm plant prefers.
+Then you can be sure to provide it with the appropriate lighting conditions.

 Some types of palms are heartier than others but palm plants generally like a pretty balmy climate.
-Their typical daily temperature preference is between 65 and 75 degrees Fahrenheit with nighttime temperatures dropping no lower than 55 degrees Fahrenheit.
-This range definitely can vary between species but palms typically won’t like too much chilly air or being placed near a cool draft.
+Their typical temperature preference is between 65- and 75-degrees Fahrenheit with nighttime temperatures dropping no lower than 55 degrees Fahrenheit.
+This range can vary between species, but palms typically won’t like chilly air or being placed near a cool draft.

 Soil and Fertilizer for Your Indoor Palm Plants

 Palm plants can develop root rot if left to sit in a stagnant marsh.
 Too much water in the soil can also deprive their roots of oxygen and eventually kill them.
-It’s important to use a well draining potting mix, such as soils with perlite or vermiculite, to prevent water from pooling in the soil.
+It’s important to use a well draining potting mix, such as soils with perlite or vermiculite.
+This helps to prevent water from pooling in the soil.

-Palms can also benefit from a bit of fertilizer during their active growing season, which ranges from late winter to early fall.
-Too much fertilizer, however, can cause fertilizer burn, or leaf scorch, which comes from a build of salts in the soil.
+Palms can also benefit from fertilizer during their active growing season, which ranges from late winter to early fall.
+Too much fertilizer, however, can cause fertilizer burn, or leaf scorch, which comes from salts in the soil.
 Using a slow-release fertilizer or a diluted liquid fertilizer can help to prevent this.

 Repotting Your Indoor Palm Plants

-For anyone familiar with indoor gardening, you may know that repotting your plants from time to time is a necessary step in providing the best care for them.
+For anyone familiar with indoor gardening, you may know that repotting your plants from time to time is necessary.
+It’s often a part of providing the best care for them.
 However, for palm plants, repotting should only be done when absolutely necessary.
-Many species of palm plants really don’t like their root system to be disturbed too much and some even thrive on being pot bound.
+Many species of palm plants really don’t like their root system to be disturbed.
+Others even thrive on being pot bound.

-When you do need to repot these plants, be as gentle as possible and then treat them very delicately for a while after to give them time to adjust.
-Don’t give them any direct sun or fertilizer for the new few weeks after their repotting but do give them a healthy watering.
-Some palm plants can grow quite large so withholding a larger pot for as long as possible will also help to control their growth.
+When you do need to repot these plants, be as gentle as possible.
+And then treat them very delicately for a while after, to give them time to adjust.
+Don’t give them any direct sun or fertilizer for the new few weeks after their repotting.
+But do give them a healthy watering.
+Some palm plants can grow quite large.
+Withholding a larger pot for as long as possible will help to control their growth.

-Pruning your palm plants when they have dead or unhealthy fronds and stems can help keep your plants healthy and vibrant looking.
-These plants are sensitive though, and need to be pruned correctly.
+Prune your palm plants when they have dead or unhealthy fronds and stems.
+This can help keep your plants healthy and vibrant looking.
+These plants are sensitive, though, and need to be pruned correctly.
 There are a few things you should do when pruning and a few things you should try to avoid.

-Remove any dead, dried out, yellow, brown, or otherwise unhealthy looking fronds.
-You can pinch these off with your fingertips or use some small shears.
-If an entire stem is filled with dead or dying fronds, it can be clipped from it’s base about 1 inch from the trunk with some pruning shears.
-Be very careful that you don’t damage the trunk by accidentally cutting it or by pulling on it too hard.
+Remove any dead, dried out, yellow, brown, or otherwise unhealthy-looking fronds.
+You can pinch these off with your fingertips or use some small plant shears.
+If an entire stem is filled with dead or dying fronds, it can be clipped from its base.
+Simply cut the stem about 1 inch from the trunk with some pruning shears.
+Be careful that you don’t damage the trunk by accidentally cutting it or by pulling on it too hard.

 Over pruning can stress your plant, causing it harm or possibly killing it.
-Some people may think that a lot of pruning will make their palms grow faster but this is not the case.
-Palms draw nutrients from their leaves so if you’re pruning just for aesthetic purposes, try not to prune too many healthy, green fronds as this could really damage your plant.
+Some people may think a lot of pruning will make their palms grow faster, but this is not the case.
+Palms draw nutrients from their leaves.
+So, if you’re pruning just for aesthetic purposes, try not to prune too many healthy, green fronds.
+Doing so could really damage your plant.